-QUALITY INDICATOR: Respect and Rights Not observed Yes No 1 Do the CCU staff regularly keep the custodies informed of any progress of their court case and the process for liberation or transfer to a prison, including timescales? х 2 When asked at any time were custodies able to confirm that they are aware of the progress of their court case? х 3 Are solicitors meeting rooms adequate and provide confidentiality whilst being easily monitored by staff? x 4 Did all sensitive conversations take place in a location away from the hearing of others.
-This includes assessing risk at the point of admission to the CCU? х 5 Do staff ensure all custodies rights to confidentiality are in place? х 6 Do staff ensure all custodies rights to statutory protection are in place if required due to offence types or potential enemies? х In summary, the use of disrespectful language or behaviour is not tolerated from staff or those in custody, are relationships between staff and custodies respectful? х Free text December detion of Advisor in a /Co. and Direction Recommendations/Advisories/Good Practice
+QUALITY INDICATOR: Respect and Rights Not observed Yes No 1 Do the CCU staff regularly keep the custodies informed of any progress of their court case and the process for liberation or transfer to a prison, including timescales? х 2 When asked at any time were custodies able to confirm that they are aware of the progress of their court case? х 3 Are solicitors meeting rooms adequate and provide confidentiality whilst being easily monitored by staff? х 4 Did all sensitive conversations take place in a location away from the hearing of others.
+This includes assessing risk at the point of admission to the CCU? х 5 Do staff ensure all custodies rights to confidentiality are in place? x 6 Do staff ensure all custodies rights to statutory protection are in place if required due to offence types or potential enemies? х In summary, the use of disrespectful language or behaviour is not tolerated from staff or those in custody, are relationships between staff and custodies respectful? x Free text Recommendations/Advisories/Good Practice

 Quality Indicator - COMPLAINTS Not observed Yes No 1 Are complaint forms readily available for custodies?
 X 2 Are notices visible explaining how to complain and to whom and is this information readily available to those where English is not their first language?
-X 3 Does the CCU ensure that there is an effective system to record in writing, respond to and address custody complaints? Х 4 Have complaints from the previous 12 months been reviewed? Х In summary, does the complaints process work well? Х Free text As the CCU was so small there was no capacity to display information such as language services and complaint procedures, however staff were able to show that this could be facilitated if required.
-Recommendations/Advisories/Good Practice
+X 3 Does the CCU ensure that there is an effective system to record in writing, respond to and address custody complaints? x 4 Have complaints from the previous 12 months been reviewed? Х In summary, does the complaints process work well? х Free text • No complaints had been made in the previous 12 months to be reviewed.
+Recommendations/Advisories/Good Practice Information literature on how to make a complaint should be available in languages other than English.